karpushchenko/koreader-rsvp-plugin/README.md

 ## Installation

-1. Copy the `fastreader.koplugin` folder to your KOReader plugins directory
+1. Copy the repo contents (or just `main.lua` and `_meta.lua`) to `fastreader.koplugin` folder in your KOReader plugins directory
 2. Restart KOReader
-3. Enable the plugin in Settings → Plugins → FastReader
+3. Enable the plugin in Settings → More Tools -> Plugins → FastReader

 ## Usage